Anthropic constraint on transient variations of fundamental constants

+So far the direct observational constraints on transient variations of FCs come from atomic clocks~\cite{NIST_Science_clock,ptb_atomic_clock}.
+Encounters of Earth with DM clumps can be exceedingly rare, while the direct searches only extend over a short 20-year recent history~\cite{Roberts2017-GPS-DM}.
+Here, we show that anthropic arguments can set powerful constraints on FC transients over the past 4 billion years since the appearance of lifeforms on Earth.

 Life primarily depends on the elements in the first two rows of the Mendeleev periodic table.
-If a macroscopic DM clump overlaps with Earth and substantially affects the properties of these elements and the molecules containing them, it can dramatically change the conditions for life.
+If a DM clump envelopes Earth and substantially affects the properties of these elements and the molecules containing them, it can dramatically change the conditions for life.
 At the quantum level, biology mainly depends on a set of three FCs: the electron mass $m_e$, the elementary charge $e$, and the Planck constant $\hbar$.
-Variations in these FCs lead to a trivial isotropic scaling of the molecular geometries preserving bond angles, thus having no effects on biology, see Supplemental Materials (SM).
-However, this changes when relativity brings in the speed of light $c$ or, equivalently, the fine-structure constant $\alpha=e^2/\left(\hbar c\right)$.
+Variations in these FCs lead to a trivial isotropic scaling of the molecular geometries preserving bond angles, thus having no effects on biology, see Appendix A. However, this changes when relativity brings in the speed of light $c$ or, equivalently, $\alpha=e^2/\left(\hbar c\right)$.
 As we show, relativistic effects overturn this isotropic scaling, dramatically modifying molecular geometries.
 Substantial changes occur at extreme values of $\alpha/\alpha_0=c_0/c\sim 10$, where $\alpha_0\approx1/137$ and $c_0$ are the nominal values.

-Previous literature on variations of FCs predominantly focused on small deviations from their nominal values~\cite{WebKinMur11-dipole,FlaDzu09,cavity}.
-Here, we explore a novel regime of extreme variations.
-We find an abundance of remarkable effects on the structure of atoms and molecules and, by extension, on the fundamental conditions for the emergence and sustainability of life.
-For $\alpha\sim10\alpha_0$, the periodic table shrinks to elements from hydrogen to sulphur, the aufbau principle of atomic structure is qualitatively changed, noble gasses are no longer inert, and water fails to serve as a universal solvent.
-If an Earth-sized DM clump were to have a core with $\alpha\sim 10\alpha_0$, its encounter with Earth would have been catastrophic.
+\APD{Considering that the variations in FCs for exceedingly rare transients are not constrained, here we explore a novel regime of {\em large} variations.
+While it is intuitively clear that a large variation in FCs can be disastrous for life, the detailed reasons are scantily understood and we address them here.} We find an abundance of remarkable effects on the structure of atoms and molecules and, by extension, on the fundamental conditions for the emergence and sustainability of life.
+For $\alpha\sim10\alpha_0$, the periodic table shrinks to elements from hydrogen to sulphur, the aufbau principle of atomic structure is qualitatively changed, noble gasses are no longer inert, water fails to serve as a universal solvent, \APD{and protons become unstable.} If a DM clump with $\alpha\sim 10\alpha_0$ were to envelope Earth, it would have been catastrophic for life.